Be a Mentor, Not a Bully

 What really matters is that you’re humble, patient, and kind.

 Need help with mentoring at your company?
 At Compassionate Coding, we provide workshops on how to be a better mentor and other topics on emotional intelligence for engineers.
-Check it out here!
+Find out more!